k47ma/marmostats-chrome/README.md

 ### How to Use This Tool in Chrome?

-Since the project is not packed and published in Chrome Extension Store, you have to load the repository as unpacked package in Chrome browser.
+It is published to Chrome Web Store.
+You may [install it directly from the store page](https://chrome.google.com/webstore/detail/marmostats/gppikefopnonalmomacfjbgefkbpngfi).

+If you want to install it as an unpacked package from source code.
 Here are some steps you can follow to load this extension:

 - Clone this repository to your local machine
 - Open [extensions page](chrome://extensions/) in Chrome (three vertical dots at top right > More tools > Extensions)